rollerworks/search/doc/introduction.rst

 to find what they need, and those who wish to learn more advanced topics can read deeper into each chapter.

-The book begins with an overview of the Search component, discussing what's included in the package and preparing you for the remainder of the book.
+The book begins with an overview of the Search system, discussing what's included in the package and preparing you for the remainder of the book.

 It is possible to read this user guide just like any other book (from beginning to end).
 Each chapter begins with a discussion of the contents it